The human immune system ...

 - The RCI also focuses on the question of how the immune system can be utilized to fight cancer cells in an effort to decrease the intensity of chemo therapy and radiation.

-- Two new Chairs and Work Groups will be established in order to extend professional competence.
+- Two new departments and work Groups has been established in order to extend professional competence.

 Researchers of the RCI introduce young doctors to newest scientific findings in the field of immunotherapy, thus specifically supporting young academics.